Skip to main content

 Jadzia Axelrod & Jess Taylor

 Taylor Barzelay has the perfect life.
 Good looks, good grades, a starting position on the basketball team, a loving family, even an adorable corgi.
-Every day in Taylor’s life is perfect.
-And every day is torture.
+Every day is torture.
 Taylor is actually the Galaxy Crowned, an alien princess from the planet Cyandii, and one of the few survivors of an intergalactic war.
-For six long, painful years, Taylor has accepted her duty to remain in hiding as a boy on Earth.
-That all changes when Taylor meets Metropolis girl Katherine “call me Kat” Silverberg, whose confidence is electrifying.
-Suddenly, Taylor no longer wants to hide, even if exposing her true identity could attract her greatest enemies.
+For six long, painful years, Taylor has been hiding as a boy on Earth.

 Gender Euphoria: Stories of Joy from Trans, Non-Binary and Intersex Writers